 Many of us have had the experience of walking through an office building, mall, or other indoor public place and have taken an elevator.
-These elevators serve as an important way to increase accessibility, especially for people who may have disabilities.
-Upon knowing their importance, do you ever wonder how many elevators there should be in a building?
+These elevators serve as an important way to increase accessibility, especially for people with disabilities.

 A building may have at least one elevator or no elevator at all.
 The Americans With Disabilities Act states that most buildings under three stories don’t need elevators, except for shopping centers, health care centers, or public transit areas.

 Making sure buildings are accessible for everyone to use, regardless of their physical abilities, is incredibly important.
-Read on to learn more about requirements for elevators in buildings, recommendations for the number of elevators in different buildings, and more regarding elevators in buildings.
+Keep reading to learn more about requirements for elevators in buildings, recommendations for the number of elevators in different buildings, and more regarding elevators in buildings.

 Not All Buildings Require Elevators

 Depending on the type of building, an elevator isn’t always necessary.
-However, buildings for the public to access that have multiple levels should have elevators.
+However, buildings with multiple levels that are accessible to the public should have elevators.

-In the next section, I’ll take you through the Americans With Disabilities Act Elevator requirements to help you better understand whether or not a building requires elevators.
+In the next section, I’ll explain the Americans With Disabilities Act Elevator requirements to help you better understand whether or not a building requires elevators.

 Americans With Disabilities Act Elevator Requirements